How to Convert a Capital One Statement PDF to Excel

 Why this is annoying (the manual way)

-Capital One credit card statements (Venture, Quicksilver, Savor, Spark Business) use a layout where the merchant city and state are baked into the description column ("AMAZON.COM AMZN.COM/BILL WA").
-Copy-paste tools rarely split that out, so you cannot easily filter by location later.
+Capital One credit card statements (Venture, Quicksilver, Savor, Spark Business) bake the merchant city and state into the description column.
+You'll see entries like "AMAZON.COM AMZN.COM/BILL WA".
+Copy-paste tools rarely split that out, so filtering by location later is awkward.
 Recurring monthly charges that show up across multiple statements are easy to lose track of without a clean spreadsheet.

-Capital One 360 Checking statements add another wrinkle: they include a "Daily Balance" summary, an "Interest Paid Year to Date" notice, and a "Pending" section that all share the page with the actual transaction list.
+The 360 Checking statements add another wrinkle.
+They include a "Daily Balance" summary, an "Interest Paid Year to Date" notice, and a "Pending" section that all share the page with the actual transaction list.
 Manual copy-paste mixes them together.
 You spend more time cleaning rows than reading them.

-For a typical month of a Venture card with 60 to 90 charges, manual cleanup takes 20 to 35 minutes.
-For year-end tax aggregation across multiple Capital One accounts (checking, savings, two cards) the total is several hours.
+For a typical month of a Venture card with 60 to 90 charges, cleanup takes 20 to 35 minutes.
+For year-end tax aggregation across checking, savings, and a couple of cards, the total runs into hours.

 The 30-second method with Bank2XL

-Bank2XL is a Chrome extension that handles the extraction with one drag and one click.
+Bank2XL is a Chrome extension.
+One drag, one click.

 - Install Bank2XL from the Chrome Web Store at bank2xl.app

-- Download your Capital One PDF statement from the Statements area in online banking or the credit card portal
+- Download the Capital One PDF from the Statements area in online banking or the card portal

 - Click the Bank2XL toolbar icon